Proteus (moon)

-Proteus (/ˈproʊtiəs/ PROH-tee-əs), also known as Neptune VIII, is the second-largest Neptunian moon, and Neptune's largest inner satellite.
-Discovered by Voyager 2 in 1989, it is named after Proteus, the shape-changing sea god of Greek mythology.
-Proteus orbits Neptune in a nearly equatorial orbit at a distance of about 4.75 times the radius of Neptune's equator.
+Proteus (/ˈproʊtiəs/ PROH-tee-əs), also known as Neptune VIII, is the second-largest moon of Neptune and the planet's largest inner satellite.
+Discovered by Voyager 2 in 1989, it is named after Proteus, the shape-shifting sea god in Greek mythology.
+Proteus is about 400 km in diameter and orbits Neptune in a nearly equatorial orbit at a distance of about 4.75 Neptune radii from the planet's center.

-Despite being a predominantly icy body more than 400 km in diameter, Proteus's shape deviates significantly from an ellipsoid.
-It is shaped more like an irregular polyhedron with several slightly concave facets and relief as high as 20 km.
-Its surface is dark, neutral in color, and heavily cratered.
-Proteus's largest crater is Pharos, which is more than 230 km in diameter.
-There are also a number of scarps, grooves, and valleys related to large craters.
+Proteus has a highly irregular shape that differs significantly from an ellipsoid.
+It resembles an irregular polyhedron with several slightly concave facets and surface relief of up to 20 km.
+Its surface is dark, nearly neutral in color, and heavily cratered.
+The largest crater, Pharos, is more than 230 km across.
+The surface also contains numerous cliffs, grooves, and valleys associated with large impact craters.

-Proteus is probably not an original body that formed with Neptune.
-It could have accreted later from the debris formed when the largest Neptunian satellite, Triton, was captured.
+Proteus is unlikely to have formed alongside Neptune.
+Instead, it probably accreted from debris produced after the capture of Neptune's largest moon, Triton.